 At under £10 this offers a Class 4 speed (4MB/s minimum) and more than enough storage for some holiday snaps with some videos as well.
 Kingston say all its cards are 100% tested and are backed by a lifetime warranty.

-From Lexar’s premium series, this card offers a high speed (Class 6 or 100x) with writing capability of 15MB/s and large storage space.
-At 32GB you can save loads of photos and HD videos, plus use it as storage to transfer files to different devices.
-With a mid-range price this ticks all the boxes.
+From the Samsung Pro line, this card offers quick speeds of 80MB/s, and at 16GB you can save plenty of photos and HD videos, plus use it as storage to transfer files to different devices.
+With a very reasonable price this ticks all the boxes.

-Fast shot-to-shot performance for use with burst mode, even in extreme heat or freezing conditions.
-Makes large files more rapid to save, increasing speeds up to a potential 95MB/s.
+Like it’s smaller brethren, this Sandisk Extreme Pro incredibly fast shot-to-shot performance for use with burst mode, even in extreme heat or freezing conditions.
+Makes large files more rapid to save, increasing speeds up to a potential 250MB/s.

 Best For: Professionals shooting Raw files and HD movies